PO Box 97

 Add authorized users to give parents/guardians access to your TouchNet account.

-Students must have Business Office approval (BOAP) to attend class.
-If you are not paying in full before the semester begins, you are required to set up a payment plan in the TouchNet portal before your first payment is processed.
-If parents wish to set up the payment plan, their student must first add them as an authorized user in TouchNet.
+Students must have Bill clearance (BOAP) to attend class.
+If you are not paying the balance in full before the semester begins, you are required to set up a monthly draft payment plan through the student’s TouchNet portal before your first payment is processed.
 Payment plan options are listed below.

 Campbell University Business Office offers three payment options.